-- Lipohyalinosis affects small vessels, eventually causing occlusion.
+- Lipohyalinosis: affects small vessels, eventually causing occlusion.
 This frequently occurs in association with hypertension.
-Lipohyalinosis also weakens vessel walls and rupture of the vessels, causing focal haemorrhage.
+Lipohyalinosis also causes weakening of the vessel walls and rupture of the vessels, leading to focal haemorrhage.
 Almost all intracerebral haemorrhages come from such rupture of small penetrating vessels.

 - Vertebrobasilar artery dissection.